 Planting spring-blooming flower bulbs in the fall is a great way to add a burst of early season color into the home landscape.
 Masses of flower bulbs, especially those which naturalize, can add years of interest to the garden.
 Bulbs like daffodils, muscari, and crocus are all examples of spring bulbs that thrive and often reproduce when planted in ideal locations of the landscape.
-However, one common issue with these plants results from a lack of bloom.
+However, one common issue with these plants results in a lack of bloom.

 Luckily, moving flower bulbs may be a simple solution to this problem.